-Prospective members must complete the Greater Philadelphia YMCA’s Financial Assistance Application in order for the GPYMCA to determine the percent of financial assistance available.
-Financial Assistance awards are available for membership, programs, camp, and childcare, though the percent awarded and program structure may differ in each area.
+Prospective members must complete the Greater Philadelphia YMCA’s Financial Assistance Application in order for us to determine the percent of financial assistance available.
+Financial Assistance awards are available for membership, programs, camp, and child care, though the percent awarded and program structure may differ in each area.
 For more information on needed documents, length of support, and how funding is provided, please visit our FAQs section.

 Assistance for Child Care & Camp

-If you are applying for financial assistance from the Greater Philadelphia YMCA for Early Learning ChildCare (ELC), Before and After School Care (BASE), the Youth Student Support Center program (YSSC) or Day Camp, you must first complete and submit the appropriate application for subsidized child care required for your state.
+If you are applying for financial assistance from the Greater Philadelphia YMCA for Early Learning ChildCare (ELC), Before and After School Care (BASE), or Camp, you must first complete and submit the appropriate application for subsidized child care required for your state.

 In Pennsylvania, the application is submitted to the Early Learning Resource Center (ELRC).
 Click here to complete the PA application.